Introduction

 In addition, all attributes specified in the YAML front matter of the

-corresponding content file are available as attributes of the info
+corresponding content file are available as attributes of the info object.

-variables are Python dictionaries.
+The site and info variables are Python dictionaries.
 This means that the

 attributes are available via key access, not via Python attribute access.
 This